microsoft/verona/docs/strings.md

    For example, should Japanese text in Big5 encoding be required to convert to Unicode for all operations that are not part of the class's internal implementation?
  - Should strings that are using a Unicode encoding expose interfaces in a *specific* unicode encoding?

-*Proposal*: Standard library strings should expose interfaces in 32-bit Unicode code points.
+*Proposal*: Standard library strings should expose interfaces in 32-bit Unicode code points and sequences thereof for grapheme clusters.
 They should also be able to export or provide views in their native encoding so that operations can be optimised based on pattern matching.

 Draft proposal for a core string library